D02-1/repetition-while-vs-do-while/README.md

 ### :green_circle: do while vs while

-1.1 Initialize a variable i with 0, increment i in each round, stop the loop once i <= 20, use a while loop
+1.1 Initialize a variable i with 0, increment i in each round - i++, stop the loop once i <= 20, use a while loop

-1.2 Initialize a variable j with 0, increment j in each round, stop the loop once j <= 20, use a do while loop
+1.2 Initialize a variable j with 0, increment j in each round - j++, stop the loop once j <= 20, use a do while loop

 1.3 Which difference are you noticing, when comparing both loops?